jjc12/MathFree/README.md

 ### Found a bug?

-If a bug is found, please submit an e-mail to jjc12@my.fsu.edu with the subject: "BUG: *your one line description of the bug*".
-This project is my priority so expect bugs to disappear **as soon as possible**.
+If a bug is found, or you believe you are obtaining incorrect answers, please submit an e-mail to jjc12@my.fsu.edu with the subject: "BUG: *your one line description of the bug*".
+Not only is this project new, but it is also my priority so expect bugs to disappear **as soon as I'm aware of them**.

 ### Can't work through an issue?